takoikatakotako/en.swiswiswift.com/content/post/2020-01-14/index.md

 +++
-title =  "SwiftUIで複数行のPickerを作成する"
-url = "2020-01-14"
-date = "2020-01-14"
+title =  "Creating a multi-line picker in SwiftUI" url = "2020-01-14" date = "2020-01-14"
-description = "SwiftUIで複数行のPickerを作成する"
-tags = [
+description = "Creating a multi-line picker in SwiftUI" tags = [
     "Swift", "SwiftUI"
 ]